ariel-diaz-dev/fishing-journal-api/README.md

 # (TODO) Features
 - Plan a fishing trip
     - Select a date for the fishing trip
+    - Enter estimated time of arrival to the fishing spot
+    - Display if it's incoming or outgoing tide by the time you plan to get there
     - Displays weather forecast and tides for a location selected on a map
     - Estimates the best times for fishing
     - Recommends lures, bait, gear to be used for the targetted species